HemanthN26/3D-Advanced-Interaction-Unity-AI/README.md

 - Improving avatar interaction and animation
 - Refining memory retrieval and response grounding
 - Integrating conversational AI into world space UI
-- Preparing the system for user study and evaluation

 ## Research Relevance
 Relevant for research in: